-• Is the population of Venezuela greater or less than 6r million?
+- Is the population of Venezuela greater or less than 65 million? - How many people do you think live in Venezuela?

 Anchoring Heuristic

 - Tendency for initial information to serve as an "anchoring (reference) point" from which subsequent judgments or decisions are derived - Price tags in stores or auto showrooms that show "Manufacturers Suggested Retail Price" - Search for an answer begins with information that is immediately available; adjustments (if any) are made to that initial information, (and these adjustments are often inadequate). - Premature closure: Clinicians develop fairly firm diagnostic impressions within the first minute or so of viewing a videotaped interview of a client.